|

 as much as he did to the sport of dog agility.

-This year the Hall of Fame is supported by
+This year the Hall of Fame is supported again

-Naylor Tunnels.
+by Naylor Agility.
 Over the last 40 years, the Naylor Team has worked with many

 clubs and people of all ages at different stages of their agility journey who